NordicSemiconductor/Android-nRF-Toolbox/README.md

 - Works in portrait and landscape orientation.
 - Includes pre-installed examples that consist of the Bluetooth Smart heart rate service and running speed and cadence service.

+#### DFU Settings

+To open the DFU settings click the *Settings* button in the top toolbar when on DFU profile.

+**Packet receipt notification procedure** - This switch allows you to turn on and off the packet receipt notification procedure.
+During the DFU operation the phone sends 20-bytes size packets to the DFU target.
+It may be configured that once every N packets the phone stops sending and awaits for the Packet Receipt Notification from the device.
+This feature is required by Android to sync sending data with the remote device, as the callback `onCharacteristicWrite(...)` that follows calling method `gatt.writeCharacteristic(...)` is invoked when the packet is written to the outgoing queue, not when physically transmitted.
+With this procedure disabled it may happen that the outgoing buffer will be overloaded and the communication stops.
+The same error may happen when the N number is too big, about 300-400.
+The receipt notification ensures that the outgoing queue is empty and the DFU target received all packets successfully.

+**Number of packets** - This field allows you to set the N number describe above.
+By default it is set to 10.
+Depending on the phone model, devices may send and receive different number of packets in each connection intarval.
+Nexus 4, for instance, may send just 1 packet (and receive 3 notifications) while Nexus 5 or 6 send and receive up to 4 packets.
+By customizing this value you may check which value allows for the fastest transmission on your phone/tablet.

+**MBR size** - This value is used only to convert HEX files into BIN files.
+If your packet is already in the BIN format, this value is ignorred.
+The data from addresses lower then this value are being skipped while converting HEX to BIN.
+This is to prevent from sending the MBR (Master Boot Record) part from the HEX file that contains the Soft Device.
+The compiled Soft Device contains data that starts at address 0x0000 and contains the MBR.
+It is followed by the jump to address 0x1000 (default MBR size) where the Soft Device firmware starts.
+Only the Soft Device part must be sent over DFU.

+**Keep bond information** - When upgrading the application on a bonded device the DFU bootloader may be configured to preserve some pages of the application's memory intact, so that the new application may read them.
+The new application must know the old data format in order to read them correctly.
+Our HRS DFU sample stores the Long Ter Key (LTK) and the Service Attributes in two first pages.
+However, the DFU Booltoader, by default, clears the whole application's memory when the new application upload completes, and the bond information is lost.
+In order to configure the number of pages to be preserved set the **DFU_APP_DATA_RESERVED** value in the *dfu_types.h* file in the DFU bootloader code (line ~56).
+To preserve two pages the value should be set to 0x0800.
+When your DFU bootloader has been modified to keep the bond information after updating the application set the switch to ON.
+Otherwise the bond information will be removed from the phone.

 ### Dependencies

 In order to compile the project the **DFU Library is required**.
 This project may be found here: https://github.com/NordicSemiconductor/Android-DFU-Library.